LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 we can ignore linux and install just the linux-rt kernel.

-The packages in packages.both can be installed from the official repositories and will be downloaded at creation process, if they are not present in your local pacman cache.
+The packages in packages.both can be installed from the official repositories and will be downloaded at creation process, if they are not present in your local pacman cache /var/cache/pacman/pkg.
 To install the packages in packages.x86_64 you have to build them from the Arch User Repository and create a custom repository on your local system (*2 appendix).

 You can copy the SquashFS to RAM during the boot process to free an USB port.
 Or you can make